shivkant20/Sports_Person_Classifier/README.md

 4.Roger Federer
 5.Lionel Messi

-Technologies used in this project,
+Technologies used in this project :

 1.Python
 2.Numpy and OpenCV for data cleaning